ckarageorgkaneen/pybpod-gui-plugin/docs/source/getting_started/writing_protocols.rst

 .. seealso::

-    :py:class:`pybpodapi.model.state_machine.state_machine.StateMachine`
+    * :py:class:`pybpodapi.model.state_machine.state_machine.StateMachine`

-    :py:meth:`pybpodapi.model.state_machine.state_machine.StateMachine.add_state`
+    * :py:meth:`pybpodapi.model.state_machine.state_machine.StateMachine.add_state`

 After configuring the state machine, we send it to the Bpod device by calling the method *send_state_machine*.
 We are then ready to run the next trial, by calling the *run_state_machine* method.
 On run completion, we can print the data that was returned and stored on the *raw_events* variable.
+On this state, the trial events have been already processed and you don't have to execute anything else.
+Finally, the Bpod is disconnected automatically.

 .. code-block:: python
     :linenos: